tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 If no-one answers the question, ask for a volunteer from the blockchain enthusiast in class to share her or his insights.
 You may conclude with the following example.

 * From radio to television and now the internet, every new disrupting technology has faced adoption challenges.
 In the end, part of the solution has been to ease how people use the technology.
-In other words, improving the user experience may increase the new users base.
+In other words, improving the user experience may increase the new user base.

 Open your browser and navigate to the [State Of The Dapps website](https://www.stateofthedapps.com/).
 Explain to students that this platform showcases a panorama of the dApps ecosystem and ranks the dApps based on an analysis of GitHub activity.